dangazineu/tako/docs/designs/exec-workflow/design.md

 ### 2.3.
 Workflows

-Workflows are defined differently depending on whether the repository serves as a parent (orchestrator) or child (subscriber) in the execution model.
+The workflow configuration varies depending on whether the repository serves as a parent (orchestrator) or child (subscriber) in the execution model.

 #### 2.3.1.
-Parent Repository Workflows
+Workflows in Parent Repositories

 Parent repositories orchestrate multi-repository workflows using explicit fan-out steps.
-These workflows emit events that child repositories can subscribe to:
+These workflows emit events that other repositories can subscribe to:

 ```yaml
 workflows: